ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 To decide what role to give someone we use the [**principle of least privilege**](https://en.wikipedia.org/wiki/Principle_of_least_privilege) -- obviously balanced with trust.

+Note that there are not as many fine-tuning possibilities of access rights to repositories hosted in individual accounts.

 ### Organization owners

 We make sure all organization owners have enabled [two-factor authentication (2FA) for their GitHub Account](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).